Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

-After determining the $G$ groups $\{\mathcal{K}_g\}_{g=1}^G$, the semantic bits within each group are jointly encoded by a channel encoder designed to support the minimum target bit-flip probability among the bits in that group.
+After determining the $G$ blocks $\{\mathcal{K}_g\}_{g=1}^G$, the semantic bits within each block can be jointly encoded by a channel encoder.
 To utilize the capacity-based analysis in \textbf{Proposition~2} and \textbf{Theorem~1}, which serve as theoretical guidelines under the assumption of capacity-achieving codes, we employ modern channel coding schemes to minimize the gap between theory and practice.
 Specifically, we employ polar codes and LDPC codes.
 Polar codes are known to achieve capacity at infinite blocklength and outperforming LDPC in shorter lengths \cite{van2016performance}, whereas LDPC codes typically exhibit better performance at moderate to high code rates and longer blocklength \cite{tahir2017ber}.
 Therefore, we apply polar codes and LDPC codes for short and large blocklengths, respectively.
 Further details on adopted channel coding schemes are provided in Sec.~V.

-To ensure compatibility with practical polar/LDPC codes and reduce implementation complexity, we constrain the possible group sizes to a predefined set $\overline{\mathcal{K}}$.
-Note that larger group sizes tend to incur higher decoding complexity due to increased dimensions of the parity-check matrix and the iteration overhead in belief propagation decoding.
+To ensure compatibility with practical polar/LDPC codes and reduce implementation complexity, we constrain the possible block sizes to a predefined set $\overline{\mathcal{K}}$.
+Note that larger block sizes tend to incur higher decoding complexity due to increased dimensions of the parity-check matrix and the iteration overhead in belief propagation decoding.
 Furthermore, to maintain tractable memory complexity, we restrict the possible code rates to the set $\mathcal{R}$, e.g. $\mathcal{R}=\{1/2, 1/3, 1/4\}$, motivated by modulation and coding scheme (MCS) tables commonly found in modern wireless standards \cite{3gpp38213}.
-Consequently, we modify the group sizes produced by \textbf{Algorithm~3} to align with the set $\overline{\mathcal{K}}$.
-This adjustment process, detailed in \textbf{Algorithm~4}, merges or splits adjacent groups as necessary, ensuring each resulting group $\mathcal{K}_i^{\prime}$ closely matches an element of $\overline{\mathcal{K}}$.
-Specifically, if a group size is smaller than the required code length, subsequent groups are merged to reach the necessary size.
-Conversely, if a group is excessively large, surplus bits are moved to the following group.
+Consequently, we modify the block sizes produced by \textbf{Algorithm~3} to align with the set $\overline{\mathcal{K}}$.
+This adjustment process, detailed in \textbf{Algorithm~4}, merges or splits adjacent blocks as necessary, ensuring each resulting block $\mathcal{K}_i^{\prime}$ closely matches an element of $\overline{\mathcal{K}}$.
+Specifically, if a block size is smaller than the required code length, subsequent blocks are merged to reach the necessary size.
+Conversely, if a block is excessively large, surplus bits are moved to the following block.
 This ensures compatibility with practical polar and LDPC codebooks.